jonbhanson/flutter_native_splash/README.md

   # bottomLeft, or bottomRight.
   #ios_content_mode: center

-  # To display the notification bar on Android, use the android_disable_fullscreen parameter.
+  # To hide the notification bar on Android, use the android_fullscreen parameter.
+Defaults to
+  # false.
-  #android_disable_fullscreen: true
+  #android_fullscreen: true

   # If you have changed the name(s) of your info.plist file(s), you can specify the filename(s)
   # with the info_plist_files parameter.
 Remove only the # characters in the three lines below,